frannietrempe/Obsolete-Removable-Media-Guide/media_ID.md

 External hard drives
 Secure Digital (SD) Cards
 USB Sticks/Portable Flash Drives/Thumb drives

+<a name="hardware"></a>
+### Hardware, Cabling, and Adapters
+Information about buying old drives, cables, and adapters
+Linking out to the Cable Bible
+Potential problems with hardware

 ## Finally...
 If you decide against building a workstation yourself or only have a few objects from which to recover data, consider sending your media out to a trusted data recovery vendor.